Aquafina-water-bottle/jp-mining-note/docs/docs/setupyomichan.md

     See the [Changing Card Type](changingcardtype.md) page for more info.

-The custom markers like `{jpmn-primary-definition}` is not provided by Yomichan by default.
+The custom helpers like `{jpmn-primary-definition}` is not provided by Yomichan by default.
-See the section below to make these markers usable.
+See the section below to make these helpers usable.

 ---